TO: Prof. Dr. Corrin Clarkson, University of Indiana (once at New York University)

 Dear Prof. Dr. Corrin Clarkson:

-From one of my many searches, I ended up on your page referenced above.
+From one of my many searches, I ended up on your pages referenced above.
 I was charmed with the notion that we all should expect to learn new mathematical ideas.
 In our walk into new mathematical lands, we found no less than 30 new ideas for us over a period of several years.
 And, as we went along our way, we discovered those ideas were also new for most others: https://81018.com/presuppositions/

 It all started with the tetrahedron: https://81018.com/tot-2/